Skip to content

 Mirror Calibration

 The laser needed calibration before we could proceed.
-A specialist came in to help us with this.
+We were assisted by Aram Pichikyan, a lecturer at the Gyumri branch of the Armenian State Academy of Fine Arts.
 Using the alignment screws on each mirror module, the beam was adjusted to travel through the center of the optical path and reach the cutting head precisely.
 The process was repeated until the beam consistently hit the target points.

 Laser 5